 If there's one thing I have learned from helping build and coach 46 companies in Southeast Asia, and seeing founders take their ideas from the very early stages to build something that has an economic impact, it's that the teams which focus on the problem they are trying to solve have a clearer path to building a business.
 The solution can change and evolve, but the focus should always be on what your product or service is trying to fix.

-It’s not just about identifying a problem and deciding to build something around it - you need to understand the problem on various levels.
+It's not just about identifying a problem and deciding to build something around it - you need to understand the problem on various levels.
 Do research, find someone who has experienced it first-hand.
-It’s even better if you’ve experienced it yourself..
-If it’s a platform solution, the team should test all aspects of the product to understand the service.
-This way you have have more than just a customer-centric view.
-Founders need to be able to have a multi-dimensional understanding of all the components that go into their business chain, so you can pinpoint issues from all sides and address them.
+It's even better if you've experienced it yourself.
+If it's a platform solution, the team should test all aspects of the product to understand the service.
+This way you have more than just a customer-centric view.
+Founders need to be able to have a multi-dimensional understanding of all the components that go into their business chain, so they can pinpoint issues from all sides and address them.

-From the 46 companies that have come out of our three Antler programs in Singapore, it’s clear that team dynamics and complementary skills of co-founders plays a big a significant role in the success of a business.
-Whether it’s being clear about what each individual’s strength is or the ability to have a healthy debate when team members have opposing viewpoints, founders need to trust that their team is the best group of people to build the company.
+From the 46 companies that have come out of our three Antler programs in Singapore, it's clear that team dynamics and complementary skills of co-founders play a significant role in the success of a business.
+Whether it's being clear about what each individual's strength is or the ability to have a healthy debate when team members have opposing viewpoints, founders need to trust that their team is the best group of people to build the company.